-Appendix 5 LICENSING ACT 2003 CONTACT DETAILS FOR RESPONSIBLE AUTHORITIES
+Appendix 1 LICENSING ACT 2003 CONTACT DETAILS FOR RESPONSIBLE AUTHORITIES

 RESPONSIBLE AUTHORITY ADDRESS 1.
 Chief Officer of Police Chief Officer of Police FAO The Ipswich Licensing Unit Suffolk Constabulary Landmark House 4 Egerton Road Ipswich IP1 5PF PoliceAlcoholLicensing@suffolk.pnn.police.uk 2.
 Chief Fire Officer Suffolk Fire & Rescue Service Endeavour House Russell Road Ipswich Suffolk IP1 2DE fire.businesssupport@suffolk.gov.uk 3.
-The enforcing authority under the Health &amp; Safety at Work Act 1974.
+The enforcing authority under the Health & Safety at Work Act 1974.
 Note: Send a copy of your application to only one of these addresses depending on the type of premises.
-For the majority, such as pubs, clubs, restaurants, off licences and village halls, this will be the District Operations Manager- Public Protection Ipswich Borough Council 3W Grafton House 15-17 Russell Road Ipswich IP1 2DE environmental.health@ipswich.gov.uk Council.
+For the majority, such as pubs, clubs, restaurants, off licences and village halls, this will be the District Council.
 If the premises are a school or hospital it will be the Health and Safety Executive.
 If you are not sure which address to send a copy of your application please contact your local council for advice.
-NB .
-The Maritime and Coastguard Agency (MCA) may also need to be served - The Licensing Team Health & Safety Executive Osprey House Hedgerows Business Park Colchester Road Chelmsford CM2 5PF mocolchester@mcga.gov.uk Colchester Marine Office Iceni Way Colchester Essex CO2 9BY will advise you if this applies to your application.
-4. The Local Authority exercising Statutory functions to minimise or prevent risk of pollution of the environment.
-Operations Manager- Public Protection Ipswich Borough Council environmental.health@ipswich.gov.uk The contact details for the responsible authority at the Council for this purpose are the same as that in 3. above.
+NB.
+The Maritime and Coastguard Agency (MCA) may also need to be served - The Licensing Team will advise you if this applies to your application.
+Head of Public Protection Ipswich Borough Council 3W Grafton House 15-17 Russell Road Ipswich IP1 2DE environmental.health@ipswich.gov.uk Health & Safety Executive Osprey House Hedgerows Business Park Colchester Road Chelmsford CM2 5PF mocolchester@mcga.gov.uk Colchester Marine Office Iceni Way Colchester Essex CO2 9BY The Local Authority exercising Statutory functions to minimise or prevent risk of pollution of the environment.
+Head of Public Protection Ipswich Borough Council environmental.health@ipswich.gov.uk The contact details for the responsible authority at the Council for this purpose are the same as that in 3. above.
 You need only serve one copy of the relevant documents on Environmental Services.

 RESPONSIBLE AUTHORITY ADDRESS 5.
-The Local Planning Authority Operations Manager- Planning and Development Ipswich Borough Council 3W Grafton House 15-17 Russell Road Ipswich IP1 2DE DevelopmentManagement@ipswich.gov.uk 6.
-Suffolk Safeguarding Children Board (Body responsible for protection of children from harm) Chief Officer of Police FAO The Ipswich Licensing Unit Suffolk Constabulary This body has delegated its function to Suffolk Constabulary - you need only send one copy of your application form to Suffolk Constabulary .
+The Local Planning Authority Head of Town Planning and Development Ipswich Borough Council 3W Grafton House 15-17 Russell Road Ipswich IP1 2DE DevelopmentManagement@ipswich.gov.uk 6.
+Suffolk Safeguarding Children Board (Body responsible for protection of children from harm) Chief Officer of Police FAO The Ipswich Licensing Unit Suffolk Constabulary This body has delegated its function to Suffolk Constabulary - you need only send one copy of your application form to Suffolk Constabulary.
 7. Suffolk Trading Standards (Body responsible for weights and measures) Suffolk Trading Standards Landmark House 4 Egerton Road Ipswich IP1 5PF tradingstandards@suffolk.gov.uk 8.
 Public Health Public Health Suffolk Suffolk County Council 8 Russell Road Ipswich IP1 2BX HealthandWellbeing@suffolk.gov.uk 9.
 Home Office (Immigration Enforcement) Home Office (Immigration Enforcement) Alcohol Licensing Team Lunar House 40 Wellesley Road Croydon CR9 2BY Alcohol@homeoffice.gsi.gov.uk 10.
 The Licensing Authority With effect from 25 April 2012 the Licensing Authority was designated as a Responsible Authority and can make representations in respect of applications etc. You do not have to serve an additional copy of your application on the council as Licensing Authority.
 Your original application documents will be used for this purpose. licensing@ipswich.gov.uk

-PLEASE RETURN YOUR APPLICATION FORM AND SUPPORTING DOCUMENTS: TO THE LICENSING AUTHORITY: Licensing & Enforcement Ipswich Borough Council Grafton House, 15-17 Russell Road, Ipswich, IP1 2DE
+PLEASE RETURN YOUR APPLICATION FORM AND SUPPORTING DOCUMENTS: TO THE LICENSING AUTHORITY:

+Licensing & Enforcement Ipswich Borough Council Grafton House, 15-17 Russell Road, Ipswich, IP1 2DE